Tinkerforge/red-brick/image/readme.txt

  ./compile-source.sh full

-The next step is to create the image file.
-This will download several Debian and Raspbian package to build the root-fs.
-If you intent to create multiple images it's useful to setup apt-cacher daemons to avoid downloading all the packages multiple times, see the apt-cacher section below for further details.
+The next step is to create the root-fs.
+This will download several Debian and Raspbian packages.
+If you intent to create different root-fs it's useful to setup apt-cacher daemons to avoid downloading all the packages multiple times, see the apt-cacher section below for further details.
 Whether you decided to use apt-cacher or not the next step is the same:

+ sudo ./make-root-fs.sh <config-name>

+Finally, run

  sudo ./make-image.sh <config-name>

-this creates the image file in the ./build/output directory.
+which creates the image file in the ./build/output directory.

 Writing the Image to a SD card
 ------------------------------